icopy-site/awesome/docs/awesome/awesome-linux-containers.md

 * [HypriotOS](http://blog.hypriot.com/about/)
 Minimal Debian-based operating systems that is optimized to run Docker.
 It made it dead easy use Docker on any Raspberry Pi.
 * [MCL](https://mcl.host)
-MCL (https://github.com/Friz-zy/awesome-linux-containers/blob/master/*Minimal Container Linux*) is a from scratch minimal Linux OS designed specifically to run containers.
+MCL (*Minimal Container Linux*) is a from scratch minimal Linux OS designed specifically to run containers.
 It has a small footprint of ~50MB and boots within seconds.
 It is currently optimized to run Docker.

 ## Hypervisors